johnobriendev/johnobriendev/README.md

 ## John O'Brien
 Here are some apps I've built, you can find the code in my pinned repositories

+[Learn the Notes](https://learnthenotes.netlify.app/) - an interactive guitar app for learning the notes on the fretboard.
+It has sections on triads and scales for further learning.

 [Tremendo](https://tremendo.pro) - a project management and team collaboration tool.
 You can create an account, organize your projects in Kanban boards, and invite other users to colloborate on them.

 [ChordBuilder](https://chordbuilder.netlify.app/) - a chord sheet building app I built for guitar players and educators.
 (Bass players can use it too!)